 Expendable spies and false data are based on the idea that, when we understand the particular scene and the ideas behind certain enemy organizations, we have a profound insight into their motivations, goals, methods, etc. This allows us to leak information in a way that will allow us to direct their efforts where we wish, or to gather additional data by getting feedback on their reaction.
 For example, by creating a false exploit – or rather, creating an exploit to nowhere – we can gauge the relative strength of the enemy forces, their connections to other organizations, rate of response to our false data, etc. This can provide us with a much more penetrating insight into the kinds of opposition we face, as well as their resources and abilities.

 Unexpendable spies are the most critical agents, in terms of their mission objectives.
 One way to think of them is as full-on saboteurs, the kinds of agents who can – with the right information – wreak havoc on our enemies’ functionality.
-That may involve doxing them, striking them with a targeted attack, getting the local law-enforcement to break down their doors, etc. The crucial point is that the unexpendable spies are the means by which the fires are set inside the enemy camp; the enemy is led into a position where they can be annihilated.
+That may involve doxxing them, striking them with a targeted attack, getting the local law-enforcement to break down their doors, etc. The crucial point is that the unexpendable spies are the means by which the fires are set inside the enemy camp; the enemy is led into a position where they can be annihilated.
 Unexpendable spies are, for the lack of a better term, ninjas.

 Yet, the only way such action is possible is by ensuring that they are provided with the kind of information that will enable them to identify and move against such targets.
 The actions of unexpendable spies are the absolute pinnacle of expression of actionable intelligence.
-In order to be successful: the ruler must be farsighted and prudent; the commander must be intelligent, discrete, foreseeing, and wise in regard to things that may pose a danger; the enemy spy must be found and fully exploited to become a double-agent; the local spies must be cultivated; the inside spies must be employed; the expendable spies must be fully utilized; all this data must be properly analyzed and understood in order to identify the correct targets, develop a meaningful plan of action, and set in motion the unexpendable spy.
+In order to be successful: the ruler must be farsighted and prudent; the commander must be intelligent, discrete, foreseeing, and wise in regard to things that may pose a danger; the enemy spy must be found and fully exploited to become a double-agent; the local spies must be cultivated; the inside spies must be employed; the expendable spies must be fully utilized; all this data must be properly analyzed and understood in order to identify the correct targets, develop a meaningful plan of action, set it off at the correct time, and set in motion the unexpendable spy.

 While supremely difficult, the actions of unexpendable spies are nothing short of miraculous.
 Consider, for example, the Stuxnet attack (from Wikipedia):